African-American family structure

 Among all newlyweds, 18.0% of black Americans in 2015 married non-black spouses.
 24% of all black male newlyweds in 2015 married outside their race, compared with 12% of black female newlyweds.
 5.5% of black males married white women in 1990.

 History

+Due to the unique and devastating migratory method by which African Americans were introduced into the Americas—through the transatlantic slave trade—many people arrived not as intact families, but as individuals forcibly separated from their families.